chatthana/bookstore-api/README.md

 Please note that the volume for MongoDB is also bound within the root directory with the directory named as "data"

 #### Redis
 For Redis, there is nothing fancy here.
-Just deploy it with docker-compose.yml file
+Just deploy it with docker-compose.yml file.

 ### API Documentation
 Please check [this link](https://documenter.getpostman.com/view/3121519/RztmqoFq) for the documentation.